hackergrrl/peer-npm/README.md

 **NOTE**: Very unstable and mad science-y.
 Use at your own discretion.

+## Project Goals

+1. The official npm package registry should remain a valid, legitimate registry, but no longer be *required* for node package management.
+2. Users of peer-npm form a swarm: a peer-to-peer network where node packages are shared communally without a centralized source.
+3. Anyone can use their machine's local npm package cache to serve packages to the rest of the swarm.
+4. Users can install node packages over P2P networks, over local networks, and offline from their local machine.
+5. peer-npm is readily hackable, so that adding new ways to share packages is easy.
+(Bluetooth?
+Sound waves?
+USB key sneakernets?)
+6. Using peer-npm with your packages won't break your work: vanilla `npm` will keep on working.

 ## WHY would someone want something like this?

 - I want an easy way to use/publish/install packages when I'm offline